awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

    curl -XGET -u 'master-user:master-user-password' https://domain-endpoint/_cat/indices?v
    ```

 At this point, the migration is complete\.
-You might configure your clients to use the new OpenSearch Service endpoint, [resize the domain](sizing-domains.md) to suit your workload, check the shard count for your indices, switch to an [IAM master user](fgac.md#fgac-concepts), or start building visualizations in OpenSearch Dashboards\.
+You might configure your clients to use the new OpenSearch Service endpoint, [resize the domain](sizing-domains.md) to suit your workload, check the shard count for your indexes, switch to an [IAM master user](fgac.md#fgac-concepts), or start building visualizations in OpenSearch Dashboards\.